ThePrudentNinja/I2PBrowserWin/README.txt

 * Rearranged everything to fit the PortableApps standards

 Please note, it's possible I overlooked something.
 I did this in a couple of hours of tinkering.

+Please consider supporting this project by making a donation of time and/or Monero.
+452fgGixLKd5ur2WeNYCWBFDPTDFRDae1Q89pvLapub91rLKxAh1RTKYEKYYBcVcCF19jVgAcFwegcNsY4NJgUiRCUTVRuG